ethanlaj/etown-register/README.md

 # etown-register

-This is a small project that helps speed up the registration process at Elizabethtown College.
+This is a small project that helps speed up the course registration process at Elizabethtown College.
 The script inputs the course IDs and clicks submit for you automatically.

 ## Instructions